 OR 10 WIRE FEED ISSUES WITH THE 0.046 (1.2 mm) ALUMINUM WIRE.

 THE BEST PULSED POWER SOURCE (OTC) AVAILABLE) IN THE 1990s AND STILL ONE OF THE

 BEST PULSED UNITS AVAILABLE IN 2014.
 ED COMPLETED THE ROBOT MIG ALUMINUM ARC START WELD

 TEST WITHOUT A SINGLE WIRE BURN BACK.

 WORKING WITH THE HIGHLY QUALIFIED ABB ROBOT PERSONNEL IN FORT COLLINS CO.
 USING

 ABB ROBOTS, A TRADITIONAL MIG GUN (NO PUSH PULL), AN OTC POWER SOURCE, AN ALCO

-was the senior weld engineer / weld mgr for ABB Robotics Div.
+was the weld manager for ABB Robotics Div.
 Fort Collins.
 CO.

 production efficiency is greatly influenced